I have a fairly serious love for banana bread.

 Besides what else do you do with stinky, overripe bananas?

 I've been making this recipe since 2015 and it initially took me a whole heap of recipes to crack this loaf of deliciousness.
-But then I never looked back.
-To the point that I actually turned it into a DIY mix in 2016.
-Did you know that I have my own line of DIY mixes to make your life easier and healthier?
+All good things take time right?

 Baking to me in the past has meant too many ingredients, a heap of washing up and very often - a failed attempt!